 Low back pain might be extremely common, but that isn’t the only place pain can strike.
 You might suffer from discomfort in the middle of your back.
 Here are a few exercises you can try out to alleviate those symptoms.

-• Chest stretch.
+- Chest stretch.
 Your chest muscles are often a seat of tension, which can in turn cause discomfort in your back muscles.
 Stretching your chest is a simple way to help alleviate some of this tension.
-Stand with your feet at least hip distance apart.
+Stand with your feet at least a hip distance apart.
 Clasp your hands behind your back, and lean forward while allowing your arms to extend upward.
 You can hold the position for about half a minute.

-• Pull-up bar stretch.
+- Pull-up bar stretch.
 This stretch does require some help from a piece of equipment.
 Use a pull-up bar at the gym, or install one at home.
 First, hold onto the bar with your hands facing forward.
 Simply hang in a static position, allowing gravity to help stretch the muscles in your mid back.
 Next, rotate your hands and hang with an underhand grip.
 Allow at least a few seconds to feel the stretch.

-• Back bend.
+- Back bend.
 This exercise might sound like something for a gymnast, but it is actually a simple, passive stretch.
-Place a rolled up towel or yoga mat beneath your back.
-Line up the top of the roll up with the bottom of your shoulder blades.
+Place a rolled-up towel or yoga mat beneath your back.
+Line up the top of the roll-up with the bottom of your shoulder blades.
 Lie with your arms in a “T” position.
 This prone position will help ease some tension in your middle back.
-If you are looking for a deeper stretch, you can swap out the rolled up towel for a yoga mat.
+If you are looking for a deeper stretch, you can swap out the rolled-up towel for a yoga mat.

-• Cobra stretch.
+- Cobra stretch.
 Cobra pose, another yoga staple, is named for its snake-like posture.
 Lie on your stomach with your legs straight behind you.
 Bend your arms and place your hands on either side of your body below your shoulders.
 Use your back muscles to help pull your chest up off of the ground.
 Remember to use your back muscles, instead of pushing with your hands and arms.
 You can even lift your hands a few inches off of the ground to see how much work your back is doing.
 This exercise helps stretch out tense muscles and helps you strengthen those same muscles.

-• Seated twist.
+- Seated twist.
 Sit on the ground with your legs crossed.
 Concentrate on keeping your back very straight.
 Twist by moving your chest to one side.
 Keep your legs firmly connected to the ground.
 You can look over your shoulder in the direction you are twisting.
-Hold the position for a few seconds, and switch sides.
+Hold the position for a few seconds and switch sides.

-• Head tilt.
+- Head tilt.
 This exercise is a great way to help ease sore muscles into an exercise routine.
 Sit in a chair with a straight back and both feet firmly planted on the ground.
 Lean your head to one side as far as possible.
 Repeat this stretch several times before switching to the other side.
 Remember to keep your arms and shoulders relaxed, instead engage the muscles in your neck and upper back.

 Exercises for Upper Back Pain